kirasystems/views/README.md

-`id` simply returns a unique identifier for this view. `data` returns a copy of the underlying data represented by this view. `relevant?` determines if a collection of hints are relevant to the view and is called by the view system whenever new hints are received to determine if view refreshes need to be sent out for this view.
+`id` simply returns a unique identifier for this view. `data` returns a copy of the underlying data represented by this view. `relevant?` determines if a collection of hints is relevant to the view and is called by the view system whenever new hints are received to determine if view refreshes need to be sent out for this view.